dfinity/examples/motoko/life/README.md

 instructive and are not optimized for efficiency or to hide network latency, which a production implementation would need to consider.

-Our `src` directory is initially non-existant, but will be created with sources from directories in `versions/v0`, `versions/v1` and `versions/v2`.
+Our `src` directory containts the initial version `v0` implementation but its contents will replaced with contents from `versions/v1` and `versions/v2`.
 In a real project, with proper source control, there might be a single `src` directory, with different versions of code residing in different branches of the repository.

-Directory `versions/v0` contains an application with a very simple React UI.
+Directory `src` (version `v0`) contains an application with a very simple React UI.

 Directories `versions/v1` and `versions/v2` contain sequential
-upgrades to `v0` used to illustrate live upgrade by re-deployment of a deployed canister.
+upgrades to `src` used to illustrate live upgrade by re-deployment of a deployed canister.

 (To make upgrades apparent, each version uses a different digit